The source for OSHA training and more!

 OSHA Training in Chattanooga TN

 There is no official certification required to teach most OSHA training classes in Chattanooga.
-However, you must make certain that on site OSHA 10 or 30-hour training classes are conducted by a trainer who is officially authorized to conduct these OSHA courses.
+However, you must make certain that on site OSHA 10 or 30-hour training classes are conducted by OSHA trainers like ours who are officially authorized to conduct these OSHA courses.
 The trainer must first complete a series of OSHA trainer classes provided by one of the OSHA Education centers located around the country.
 You can confirm their status as a currently authorized OSHA Outreach trainer by asking to look at their credentials proving they completed the following trainer courses.

 Construction industry trainers must successfully complete the OSHA 510 course, followed by the OSHA 500 course.
 This qualifies the trainer to conduct OSHA 10-hour construction training in Chattanooga TN and anywhere else in the state for a four-year period.
 The trainer is also authorized to conduct OSHA 30-hour construction training in Chattanooga and elsewhere in the state.
 To maintain their status as an authorized OSHA Outreach trainer for construction, they must complete the OSHA 502 trainer update course every four years.